 Choosing a good headset

 It is important that you are in a quiet place with a stable internet connection.
 The most reliable platform is SKYPE and the headset which I use is designed for skype calls.
-I recommend a Jabra headset.
+I recommend this headset from Amazon.

 You will get so much more out of the lesson if you can hear everything clearly.
 Some headsets today are able to cancel out any irritating background noise.